Reetika12795/RoboticProject_2022/README.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; (1) &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; (2) &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; (3) &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; (4)

-Above in images,
+**Above in the following images**

-Image(1) - Both the lines left(yellow) and right(white) are visible and the average line(yellow in the middle) is created properly.\
+Image(1) - Both the lines left(yellow) and right(white) are visible and the average line(yellow in the middle) is created properly.

-Image(2) - Left line is detected properly and right line is not in the view but still we have the average line.\
+Image(2) - Left line is detected properly and right line is not in the view but still we have the average line.

-Image(3) - Right line is detected properly and left line is not present in the view but the average line is being viewed properly.\
+Image(3) - Right line is detected properly and left line is not present in the view but the average line is being viewed properly.

 Image(4) - Sometimes both the lines are detected on the lane but still the algorithm gets confused for to the poor image reception due to lighting conditions.

-## Implementation of code and the steps to execute
+## IMPLEMENTATION OF THE CODE:

 #### Launch the robot